rodrigorgs/blocomp/README.md

 - [ ] Run mode: debug (step-by-step, with button)
 - [ ] Run mode: production (run all blocks at once)
 - [ ] Run mode: test (use cin-like input)
+- [ ] Disable run button when code is being run

 - [x] Save to EZSubmission